S3 Glacier – Instant, Flexible & Deep Archive Compared [2026]

 • This operation is idempotent.
 Deleting an already-deleted archive does not result in an error

-• AWS applies a pro-rated charge for items that are deleted prior to 90 days, as it is meant for long-term storage
+• AWS applies a pro-rated charge for items that are deleted prior to the minimum storage duration (90 days for Glacier Flexible Retrieval, 180 days for Deep Archive), as it is meant for long-term storage

 Archive Update